 I don't tell my kids that God sits on a throne in the sky, judging your worthiness before sending you to heaven or hell.

-I’m in the process of defining what my “religion” is, so I can share it with my kids.
+I’m in an ongoing process of defining what my “religion” is, partly to find a bedrock for myself, and partly so I can share it with my kids.

 It’s got something to do with loving and revering Mother Earth, and with trusting a Great Big Spirit that is all around us all the time, that we came from and will return to.